Zenika/zenscaler/README.md

 make all
 ```
 This will download all Go dependencies and install the binary in `$GOPATH/bin`.
-Du to the use of `net`, the resulting binary is not static.
+Du to the use of `net`, the resulting binary is not statically linked.

 ### Docker build and docker image
 If you have a docker engine, you can build zScaler inside a container and run it as a docker image.
 To do so run: